About the Cambridge Audio Azur 851A

 Note: The 851A integrated amp is not equipped with digital inputs/outputs or video inputs/outputs.
 There is also no Phono input.

-Record Input/Output: The 851A integrated amplifier features a set of gold-plated analog audio inputs/outputs (RCA) that can be connected to a CD recorder, MiniDisc recorder, or tape recorder.
+Record Input/Output (Monitor Loop): The 851A integrated amplifier features a set of gold-plated analog audio inputs/outputs (RCA) that can be connected to a CD recorder, MiniDisc recorder, or tape recorder.
+Since the Record Input is a monitor type, these connections can be used as a monitor loop with compatible recording equipment or to integrate a high-end equalizer or signal processor.

 A-B Speaker Terminals: The Cambridge Audio 851A integrated amplifier is equipped with two sets of gold-plated, binding-post speaker terminals (labeled A and B).
 The use of A and B speaker terminals allow you to hook up speakers in another room.
 When using a single pair of speakers, use speakers with a nominal impedance of 4- to 8-ohm.
 When using two pairs of speaker, use only speakers with a minimum nominal impedance of 8 ohms.